My Visit to Pitcairn Island

 What you need to know before the longboat lands.

-• Terminal: None — Bounty Bay is a rugged shore landing via longboat (aluminum motorboat) from ship to volcanic rocks
+- Terminal: None — Bounty Bay is a rugged shore landing via longboat (aluminum motorboat) from ship to volcanic rocks.
+This landing requires moderate mobility and is not wheelchair accessible.

 Christian's Cave — Fletcher Christian's Lookout

 High ridge viewpoint where Fletcher Christian watched for Royal Navy ships pursuing mutineers.
 Panoramic views across entire island and endless Pacific Ocean.
 Reached via steep uphill hike or quad bike.
 Historical significance as mutiny leader's hiding place.
 Breathtaking isolation — no land visible in any direction.
-30-45 minutes from Adamstown.
+The hike takes 30-45 minutes from Adamstown.
 Essential for understanding Pitcairn's remoteness and mutineers' desperation.
 Bring water and walking shoes.
 Windy and exposed.
+This is the kind of experience that rewards independent explorers who book ahead with islanders for a guided hike at approximately $35 per person.

 Bounty Bay — HMS Bounty Anchor & Artifacts